 This STIP is prepared by the Maryland Department of Transportation (MDOT) in accordance with 23 CFR § 450.218, provisions of P.L.
-117-58, Infrastructure Investment and Jobs Act (IIJA), and all relevant previous federal authorizations.
-Maryland's STIP is developed through a collaborative effort between MDOT's five transportation modal administrations (State Highway Administration, Maryland Transit Administration, Maryland Motor Vehicle Administration, Maryland Aviation Administration, Maryland Port Administration), the Maryland Transportation Authority (MDTA), the Washington Metropolitan Area Transit Authority (WMATA), the State's six Metropolitan Planning Organizations (MPOs), metropolitan and non-metropolitan local officials, and the general public.
-A key component of the STIP process is the Annual Consultation Process, known as the Fall Tour, which is a process stipulated by Maryland State law requiring the Secretary of Transportation to visit with each county jurisdiction and the City of Baltimore to present the annual draft of Maryland's six-year capital investment program known as the Consolidated Transportation Program (CTP).
+117-58, Infrastructure Investment and Jobs Act (IIJA), 23 CFR § 450.216 and provisions of P.L.
+114-94, Fixing America's Surface Transportation Act

+(FAST Act), and all relevant previous federal authorizations.
+Maryland's STIP is developed through a collaborative effort between MDOT's five transportation modal administrations (State Highway Administration, Maryland Transit Administration, Maryland Motor Vehicle Administration, Maryland Aviation Administration, Maryland Port Administration), the Maryland Transportation Authority (MDTA), the Washington Metropolitan Area Transit Authority (WMATA), the State's six Metropolitan Planning Organizations (MPOs), metropolitan and nonmetropolitan local officials, and the general public.
+Along with the Federal transportation legislation, particularly the FAST Act, MDOT's process for soliciting and integrating public involvement in transportation planning and decision-making is also guided by Maryland law.
+The MDOT Annual Consultation Tour Meetings, known as the Fall Tour, is the major outreach activity used in the development of the STIP, CTP, and the MTP when it's being updated, where the Secretary of Transportation visits with each county jurisdiction and the City of Baltimore to present the annual draft of Maryland's six-year capital investment program known as the Consolidated Transportation Program (CTP).
+All projects included in the STIP are in the CTP and receive this outreach to ensure that public needs and preferences are considered in transportation projects and that the public and local elected officials have opportunities to provide input and review project decisions.